Courage to Speak® Drug Prevention Education Programs – Evaluation Resultsadmin2025-12-05T06:51:04-05:00

 Yale University: Courage to Speak – Courageous Parenting 101®

-Statistically significant increases in parent’s general communication with their child.
+Significant increases in general communication with their child.